AshAvalanche/ash-docs/docs/console/features.md

 Secure your validators or Subnets with an authentication layer.
 Define RBAC to control the access to the RPCs.

 :::info
-Most of the features powering the Ash console are open-source as part of the [Ash toolkit](/docs/toolkit).
+Most of the features powering the Ash Console are open-source as part of the [Ash toolkit](/docs/toolkit).
 :::